Báb

-The Báb was born in Shiraz on 20 October 1819, to a family of sayyids of Husaynid lineage, most of whom were engaged in mercantile activities in Shiraz and Bushehr, He was a merchant from Shiraz in Qajar Iran who, in 1844 at the age of 25, began the Bábi Faith.
+The Báb was born in Shiraz on 20 October 1819, to a family of sayyids of Husaynid lineage, most of whom were engaged in mercantile activities in Shiraz and Bushehr.
+He was a merchant from Shiraz in Qajar Iran who, in 1844 at the age of 25, began the Bábi Faith.
 In the next six years, the Báb composed numerous letters and books in which he abrogated Islamic laws and traditions, establishing a new religion and introducing a new social order focused on unity, love, and service to others.
 He encouraged the learning of arts and sciences, modernizing education, and improving the status of women.
 He introduced the concept of progressive revelation, highlighting the continuity and renewal of religion.
 He also emphasized ethics, independent investigation of truth, and human nobility.
 Additionally, he provided prescriptions to regulate marriage, divorce, and inheritance, and set forth rules for a future Bábí society, although these were never implemented.
 Throughout, the Báb always discussed his own revelation and laws in the context of the aforementioned promised figure.
 Unlike previous religions, which sporadically alluded to promised figures, the primary focus of the Bayán, the foundational text of the Bábí faith, was to prepare for the arrival of the promised one.
 The Báb was popular among the lower classes, the poor and the urban merchants, artisans, and some villagers.
 However, he faced opposition from the orthodox clergy and the government, which eventually executed him and thousands of his followers, who were known as Bábís.
 (Note: In three instances where Bábís were besieged and under attack by the Iranian army, they defended themselves.
 Eventually almost all of them were massacred.
 The Báb never permitted Jihad and taught his followers to be peaceful and not convert by the sword.)

-When the Báb was executed for apostasy, he was tied up in a public square in Tabriz and faced a firing squad of 750 rifles.
+When the Báb was executed for apostasy, he was tied up in a public square in Tabriz and faced a firing squad.
 Following the first volley, the Báb was discovered to be missing and later found and returned to the square.
 He was eventually killed by the second volley.
 Accounts differ on the details, but all agree that the first volley failed to kill him.
 (Note: Some accounts say Anís succumbed to death on the first volley, another that the Báb was dispatched by a sword.
 The bullets had cut the rope suspending them from the wall.
 See Firuz Kazemzadeh, Kazem Kazemzadeh, and Howard Garey, "The Báb: Accounts of His Martyrdom", in World Order, vol. 8, no. 1 (Fall, 1973), 32.
 All accounts, even the Muslim ones, concur that the Báb survived the first volley.)
 This widely documented event increased interest in his message.
 His remains were secretly stored and transported until they were interred in 1909 into the shrine built for them by ʻAbdu'l-Bahá on the slopes of Mount Carmel.